 How do we know what we know?

-I asked this question to a group in the Conversations that Connect class I ran last night, in pairs, in an inquiry process.
-Participants found it quite intriguing to explore the depths of how they know stuff, how they understand the world.
+I asked this somewhat existential question to a group in the Conversations that Connect class I ran last night, in pairs, in an inquiry process.
+Participants found it quite intriguing to explore the depths of how they know stuff.
+How they understand the world.
 The question asked how their opinions are formed and how they make decisions.
 In each group, each person brought up different ways they learn and know their world.
-I was surprised by the degree to which everyone resorted to ChatGPT and how that has revolutionised their curiosity and research.
+I was surprised by how everyone resorted to ChatGPT and how that has revolutionised their curiosity and research.

-This was inevitable I guess, with the way technology has captured us.
+This was inevitable, I guess, since technology has captured us in the way that it has.

-Not one person in the group admitted to just sitting and listening, or being in nature, or learning from their group of friends, or the stories their nanny told them when they were young, and how the whanau made sure there was enough fish in the lagoon for ongoing harvesting.
+A few said they understood their world from experience, i.e., what not to do and what works best.
+Not one person in the group admitted to just watching and listening, or being in nature, or learning from their group of friends, or the stories their nanny told them when they were young, and how the whanau made sure there was enough fish in the lagoon for ongoing harvesting.

-100 years ago, we would not have known that there was a catastrophe in the village of Monschau (for want of a village), but we would have noticed that our neighbour had not put her washing out that day, and the fruit was lying on the ground around her orange tree.
+60 - 100 years ago, we would not have known that there was a shooting of school children in a small USA town, but we would have noticed that our neighbour had not put her washing out that day, and the fruit was lying on the ground around her orange tree.
 We would have quickly recognised that this was not typical and tapped on the door to check that she was all right.
+And if we did get to hear of the shooting, it would be weeks later in a national newspaper.
+It would have been ‘international news’.

 Noticing is a powerful act.
-Noticing is a lost art; noticing takes time to cultivate, and time has been snatched away from us.
+However, it is a lost art.
+Noticing takes time to cultivate, and time is now a ‘precious commodity’.

-I’m drawn to learning through relationship, whether with people, nature, or the objects that fill our lives.
-How much richer might our world become if we gave more time and attention to the relationships that truly matter?
-The kinds of intelligence nurtured through this way of knowing could guide us toward a far more harmonious and sustainable future.
+Learning through relationships, whether with people, nature, or the objects and experiences that fill our lives, feels much more real and satisfying.
+How much richer might our world become if we slowed down and gave more time and attention to the relationships that truly matter?
+The kinds of intelligence nurtured through this way of knowing our world could guide us toward a far more harmonious and sustainable future.

 Kaye Avery